 While planning a trip to Louisville for Bourbon Heritage Month, guests can download a copy of the Louisville Tourism’s annual Visitor Guide to help plan a tour around Louisville to see the city’s top attractions and bourbon distilleries.
 Visitors also can get additional city attraction, lodging and dining assistance at gotolouisville.com

 Since 1968, Louisville Tourism’s primary goal has been to enhance the area’s economy through tourism development – to promote and sell Louisville as a world-class destination.
-Prior to the pandemic, Tourism was the third largest industry in Louisville hosting 19 million visitors in 2019.
+Tourism was the third largest industry in Louisville hosting 19 million visitors in 2019.
 This peak of visitation had been generating an estimated economic impact of $3.4 billion which supported over 57,000 local tourism-related jobs.

 About Dave's Travel CornerDave's Travel Corner is a travel content, resource provider and community (founded 1996) providing travel Guides written about Dave's personal travel experiences and Journals, pages that contain trip summaries and experiences written by fellow travelers.
 We spotlight locations and attractions with an article linked directly from our homepage including content across our blog, photo and video galleries.
 We use a combination of social media, written content, photography and videos to promote locations.
 Not only does the content appear on this site but we have direct partnerships with other well visited travel sites for placement of the content.
 Since 1996, we have also established hundreds of relevant link exchanges with other travel sites.